LTW-GCR-CSOC/csoc-installation-scripts/README.md

 Online training resources seeks to improve the adoption of proper cybersecurity hygiene within an organization

 ## Plans
 This project is being rolled out over three phases.
 We are currently focused on Phase 1.
-Details of our plans are available at [Current Phasing Plans](https://github.com/LTW-GCR-CSOC/csoc-installation-scripts/projects/3).
+Details of our plans are available [here](https://github.com/LTW-GCR-CSOC/csoc-installation-scripts/projects/3).

 ## Screenshots
-The following screenshots (from left to right) are of Apache Metron (used for centralized alert collection), the linux terminal of GCRDionaea within the GCR Canary Honeypot, and a screen capture of the GCR CSOC User Guide.
+The following screenshots (from left to right) are of Apache Metron (used for centralized alert collection), terminal output of a GCR Canary honeypot, and a screen capture of the GCR CSOC Playbook.
 ![Global Cybersecurity Resource - Collage of screenshots](https://github.com/LTW-GCR-CSOC/csoc-installation-scripts/blob/master/images/GCRCSOC-ScreenshotCollage3.png?raw=true "Global Cybersecurity Resource - Collage of screenshots")

 ## Installation